-Statement No. 84 - Fiduciary Activities - This statement establishes criteria for identifying fiduciary activities that should be reported in a fiduciary fund.
-This statement is effective for fiscal years beginning after December 15, 2018.
-Management has not yet determined the impact of this statement on the Tollway's financial statements.
+GASB Statement No. 84 - Fiduciary Activities - This statement establishes criteria for identifying fiduciary activities that should be reported in a fiduciary fund.
+This statement is effective for fiscal years beginning after December 15, 2019.
+This statement will not impact the Tollway's financial statements.